Remembering Super Naturals

 Release their HOLOGRAM powers!

 Holograms are everywhere these days, there on your credits cards and driving licences, they are not really that big a deal anymore.
 Sticker collecting was a huge hobby for most of us, back in 80’s, and the prized sticker would always be the foil backed hologram.
 You’d also spot them on promotional packs of cereals.
-So affixing a hologram to a toy was the coolest thing ever.
-I remember roaming my local toy store, when I first saw the large range of Super Natural figures on display.
+So, affixing a hologram to a toy was the coolest thing ever.
+I remember roaming my local toy store, when I first saw the large range of Super Natural figures on display, and just being in awe of them.
 Arriving on shelves, a year before visionaries, in 1986, Super Naturals were a range of action figures with spooky holograms and glow in the dark weapons.
 Instead of molded plastic features, theses figures had flattened chests and faces, with a holographic sticker affixed to the flat surface.
 Theses posable figures really appealed to my darker nature, being made up of ghosts, skeletons and mummies.
-From the angry red and yellow logo, too the creepy forest backdrops on the packing, these toys were clearly a little more lurid.
+From the angry red and yellow logo, to the creepy forest backdrops on the packing, these toys were clearly a little more lurid.
 How could any young lad not find that appealing?

 The story behind the Super Natural was told via the back of the toy boxes and mini comics that came with each figure.
 A group of heroic and evil warriors were sealed in the Tomb of Doom, only to be released hundreds of years later.
 Now as ghosts, these foes are destined to to do battle once more.
 And so the figure sets were divided between the Hero’s and Villains, led by Lionheart and Skull, respectively.
 The whole good vs evil thing was a familiar theme in most boys toys, from Transformers to He-Man.
 The good guys and bad guys could never see eye to eye, and alleways seemed to be at each other’s throats, so it was easy to understand the split, even if you did not know the story.